Here are a few ideas for moving past old relationship problems, inspired by a reader who commented on my article about marriage.

-Q: My wife is unhappy and depressed, and keeps bringing up our old problems from the past.
-I don’t want to lose my marriage or my daughters.
+“My wife is unhappy and depressed, and keeps bringing up our old problems from the past,” says Ron on 5 Tips for Finding Balance in a One Sided Relationship.
+“I don’t want to lose my marriage or my daughters.
 We’ve been together since she was 15 and I was 17, high school sweethearts.
 We have had our ups and downs in our relationship dealing with infidelity on both sides, but honestly more on my side.
 I have lately noticed a void between us and asked her about it and she openly admitted that she had a crush on a co-worker for a few years.
-I found out that she had been flirting and talking about sex with her crush through messenger, text and at work.
+I found out that she had been flirting and talking about sex with her crush through messenger, text and at work.”

-When I confronted her she immediately brought up the past.
-How I cheated on her, physically abused her once, how I am addicted to gaming, ignore the needs of our children, don’t satisfy her in bed anymore, and past irresponsibility with bills.
-We got over these problems and they were supposed to be in the past.
+He says that he confronted her, and she immediately brought up the past.
+“How I cheated on her, physically abused her once, how I am addicted to gaming, ignore the needs of our children, and my past irresponsibility with bills,” he says.
+“We got over these problems and they were supposed to be in the past.
 I am a completely different man, heading into my 30’s.
 I messed up in the past and I am now suffering from watching her fall in love with another man.
 She looks at him like she used to look at me.
 She told me once that she loved me but, she wasn’t in love with me.
-What can I do to fix my relationship/marriage or is all lost?
+What can I do to fix my relationship/marriage or is all lost?”

 Moving Past Your Old Relationship Problems

 So we have the same old discussion over and over: I need to be myself without fear of how he’ll respond, and he needs to respond authentically without worrying about hurting my feelings.
 So, we haven’t really moved past our old problems…we’re aware they exist and we discuss them openly and honestly.